-We also recognize our responsibility for continuous improvement in our practices related to identifying and addressing instances of forced labor and child labor that may occur in our operations or supply chain.
+We also recognize our responsibility for continuous improvement in our practices related to identifying and addressing instances of forced labour and child labour that may occur in our operations or supply chain.

-During our last financial year, we took actions to reduce the risk of forced labor or child labor occurring during the production stages of our goods, prior to their importation into Canada.
+During our last financial year, we took actions to reduce the risk of forced labour or child labour occurring during the production stages of our goods, prior to their importation into Canada.
 To this end, we:

-- Mapped our manufacturers to understand the risks associated with their geographical locations. - Established a process concerning our cotton production in China to mitigate the known risks related to forced labor in this industry. - Deployed the Higg Index tools in our supply chain with the intention of measuring social impacts and working conditions, and thereby establishing measures for evaluating the social practices of our suppliers.
+- Mapped our manufacturers to understand the risks associated with their geographical locations. - Implemented a Partner Code of Conduct in order to reinforce our due diligence efforts and guarantee the respect of human rights for the workers involved in the fabrication of our merchandise. - Established a process concerning our cotton production in China to mitigate the known risks related to forced labour in this industry. - Deployed the Higg Index tools in our supply chain with the intention of measuring social impacts and working conditions, and thereby establishing measures for evaluating the social practices of our suppliers. - Followed trainings on forced labour in order to better understand potential risks and the actions to take in case of discovered abuses.